vyapp/vy/INTRO.md

     <Key-3>

 It will appear in the statusbar mode field that vy is in ALPHA mode.
-You can switch back to NORMAL mode by pressing
+You can switch back to NORMAL mode by pressing.

     <Escape>